 O.J.
-Simpson Parole Hearing Could Lead To His Prison Release
+Simpson Parole Hearing Could Lead To His Release From Prison

 U.S.

 O.J.
-Simpson Parole Hearing Could Lead To His Prison Release
+Simpson Parole Hearing Could Lead To His Release From Prison

 O.J.
 Simpson will find out on Thursday if he soon will be released from the Lovelock Correctional Center in Nevada.
 He has been held there for nearly nine years for convictions on armed robbery and other charges.

-The former NFL hero, TV pitchman and movie star, now 70, stands a good chance of being granted parole when he appears before the Nevada Parole Board via videolink.
+The former NFL hero, TV pitchman and movie star, now 70, stands a good chance of being granted parole when he appears before the Nevada Parole Board via video link.
 No one has registered to testify against him.
 He will likely try to persuade the board of his good behavior behind bars.

 If paroled, Simpson would be released from prison no sooner than Oct.
 1.

-As with all things O.J., there's been a tremendous media interest in the parole hearing.
-Thirty media organizations will be on site in Carson City and at Lovelock Correctional Center, and many outlets will be streaming it live.
+As with all things O.J., there has been a tremendous media interest in the parole hearing.
+Thirty media organizations will be on-site in Carson City and at Lovelock Correctional Center, and many outlets will be streaming it live.

 Ordinarily, the parole board's decision would be announced a few weeks after the hearing.
-But they've announced that they will rule in Simpson's case the same day as the hearing, saying that it's been a "disruption" and they want to "return to normal as soon as possible after the hearing."
+But the board announced that it will rule in Simpson's case the same day as the hearing, saying that it has been a "disruption" and the board wants to "return to normal as soon as possible after the hearing."

 It's not the way many Americans imagined he'd do time.
-The fame and adulation he once enjoyed is hard to overestimate.
-But it's also hard to overestimate how shocked his fans were when he was arrested in 1994 in the brutal slayings of his ex-wife Nicole Brown Simpson and her friend Ronald Goldman.
+The fame and adulation he once enjoyed are hard to overestimate.
+But it's also hard to overestimate how shocked his fans were when he was arrested in 1994 in the brutal slayings of his ex-wife, Nicole Brown Simpson, and her friend Ronald Goldman.

 He was acquitted of the murder charges in what became known as "the trial of the century."
 But years later, he couldn't beat the more mundane criminal charges stemming from a burglary gone wrong.